great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 context.add_datasource(**my_spark_datasource_config)
 ```

-Then we create a `BatchRequest` using the `DataAsset` we configured earlier to use as a sample of data when creating expectations:
+Then we create a `BatchRequest` using the `DataAsset` we configured earlier to use as a sample of data when creating Expectations:
 ```python
 batch_request = BatchRequest(
     datasource_name="insert_your_datasource_name_here",